tab1-web/faq/docs/General/TechnicalIssues/inside.md

 <hr>

-## Buttons Fix / Reborn Shop Buttons not working
+## Unresponsive Buttons Fix
-Fixes also for Reborn Shop UI not working, clicking on Monster Data symbol
+This solution fixes the buttons not working for Monster Data / Spoil / Reborn Store etc..

 Delete `windowsinfo.ini` and `option.ini` and **repair**.